pphili/group-theory-projections/README.md

 ## Python Version
 This version of the script can be used to output the four states that transform according to the \Gamma_8 representation of the T_d double group given an initial arbitrary linear combination of these states.

+### Input File
+The file input must contain a the spinor function uniformly sampled in a cubic domain with endpoints included.
+In other words,

+The input file should be saved under the name 'psi_npts' + str(npts) + '.OUT', where npts is the number of points the function is sampled from in a cubic region.